Print on Demand Loyalty Programs: Do Customer Rewards Really Boost Retention?

 Here’s what keeps POD customers coming back for more, based on industry insights and recent surveys:

-• Consistent recognition: Simple gestures—shout-outs on social media, “VIP” club emails—turn casual buyers into brand advocates.
+• Consistent recognition: Simple gestures like shout outs on social media and VIP club emails turn casual buyers into brand advocates.

 Common Pitfalls and Drawbacks of POD Loyalty Programs